MicrosoftDocs/power-platform/power-platform/admin/about-powerapps-perapp.md

 ## Known issues

 ### Reducing per app capacity to zero
-If you allocate per app capacity to an environment and later reduce per app capacity to zero, users that were added to Common Data Service while per app capacity was greater than zero will **not** get disabled in Common Data Service.
+If you allocate per app capacity to an environment and later reduce per app capacity to zero, users that were added to Dataverse while per app capacity was greater than zero will **not** get disabled in Dataverse.
 However, these users won’t be able to launch apps since there is no per app capacity allocated to the environment.
 Admins should remove the role of the user they do not intend to access the platform.

 ### Disabled user account